 - Living with Immediate Family (parent, grandparent or legal guardian) within the following counties: Yellowstone, Carbon, Big Horn, Stillwater, Treasure, Musselshell, Golden Valley

 - Documented Disability

 - Unusual Circumstances

-All requests for exemption must be made to the Office of Housing and Residential Life two weeks prior to residence hall opening for consideration.
-Please contact the Housing Office, SUB 225, by calling 406-657-2333 or online at msubillings.edu/reslife if you need an exemption form.
+All requests for exemption must be made to the Office of Housing & Residential Life two weeks prior to residence hall opening for consideration.
+Please contact the Housing Office, SUB 225, by calling 406-657-2333 or any questions.
+The exemption form can be found online at msubillings.edu/reslife.

 The committee will schedule a meeting time to convene every other week (one time per month).